bytecrusher/MaritimeDataServer/README.md

 Schema #: 5
 Name: GPS
-Deschription: Data from GPS Receiver
+Description: Data from GPS Receiver
 Nr of sensor (that are connected): 1
 Count of Values: 4
 Name of Values: #1 Latitude, #2 Longitude, #3 Course, #4 Speed